nrk/PredisServiceProvider/README.md

 ## License ##

-The code for PredisServiceProvider is distributed under the terms of the __MIT license__ (see LICENSE).
+The code for PredisServiceProvider is distributed under the terms of the [MIT license](LICENSE).